r0bsc0tt/eazy-flickity-slider/readme.txt

 8. Slider appears via WordPress magic.

 == Changelog ==
+= 1.1 =
+*Add flickity.shortcode.dimensions.js to insert the inline style for shortcodes height and width

 = 1.0.2 =
 *Add conditional statement to shortcode to prevent height and width form showing when not set *Remove escaped quotes from readme